Eastwood, empty chair hijack Republican media coverage

 “I don’t think what happened with Eastwood will be decisive in the presidential election, but I think that forever and anon, when people think about this convention, they are going to think about this empty chair and this octogenarian actor rambling on,” Levinson told Reuters.

-The @InvisibleObama parody account garnered more than 25,000 followers by the end of Romney’s speech, and by Friday afternoon it had some 55,000 followers.
+The @InvisibleObama parody account garnered more than 25,000 followers by the end of Romney’s speech, and by Friday morning it had more than 48,000 followers.

 Eastwood’s address was also an instant hot topic on political blogs and on television following Romney’s address.